Spinach: Its Acne-Clearing Properties Revealed

 It turns out that we’ve only scratched the surface:

 ONE: a secretive player in digestive health is the tight junctions, proteins which directly control the opening of the semi-permeable membrane to allow nutrients to pass through and to keep inflammatory molecules out.
-Quercetin can improve both the quantity and performance of tight junction proteins, and thus improve overall intestinal barrier function (2011 study).
+Quercetin can improve both the quantity and performance of tight junction proteins (2011 study).

 TWO: once again, quercetin induced a “strong increase” in tight junction proteins, particularly claudin 4 (2008 study).
 Claudins are the main family of proteins in the gut’s semipermeable membrane, with 24 members in total.
 Their individual properties are still under investigation, but quercetin somehow affected claudin 4 at the genetic level.
-Quercetin had “an important protective effect” against “barrier disturbance in intestinal inflammation”.
+Quercetin had benefits against “barrier disturbance in intestinal inflammation”.

 Spinach contains 4.86mg of quercetin per 100 grams, whereas raw broccoli contains 3.21mg and kale is even better with 7.71mg.
-Quercetin can also combat food allergies.
+Quercetin can also combat the food allergies behind explosive acne outbreaks.

 DOWNSIDE – organic spinach is necessary